Looking for a great new stereo for your ride? Picking the right can be a pain – especially with so many to pick from and the many features available.

 The display panels used by touchscreen radios today are more and more using capacitive technology, although some are a number still use resistive touchscreens.

 Resistive touchscreens are the original touch-sensing technology in which a 2nd layer of material transparent plastic is placed over the LCD display.
 When touched, a resistance reading is measured and the radio detects the position of your fingers.

-The drawback is that they’re not as responsive as capacitive designs, and sometimes they’re slightly less clear too (due to have a 2nd material covering the display).
+The drawback is that they’re not as responsive as capacitive designs, and sometimes they’re slightly less clear too (due to having a 2nd material covering the display).
 They’re less expensive, however.

 You can expect to find these in the better quality radios as they’re generally more expensive than resistive types.
 They’re also more responsive than their cheaper counterparts.